platformsh/platformsh-docs/docs/src/increase-observability/logs/forward-logs.md

 You also need your project to have the capability for log forwarding.
 To get that, contact [support](https://console.platform.sh/-/users/~/tickets/open).

+{{< note >}}

+The log forwarding feature currently does not preserve the original log level.
+However, to preserve the original log level, there are two alternatives:
+1. Use language specific syslog module/package for logging, which will preserve the original log level
+2. Prefix each log messages with "<severity-level>" which will cause them to be forwarded at the given level.
+Refer https://en.wikipedia.org/wiki/Syslog#Severity_level for the support severity levels

+{{</ note >}}

 ## Use a log forwarding integration

 Certain services have a specific integration for forwarding logs.